Sun-Lab-NBB/ataraxis-automation/README.md

 Uses [sphinx](https://www.sphinx-doc.org/en/master/) to automatically parse docstrings from source code and use them to build API documentation for the project.
-C-extension projects use a slightly modified version of this task that uses [breathe](https://breathe.readthedocs.io/en/latest/) to convert doxygen-generated xml files for c-code into a format that sphinx can parse.
+C-extension projects use a slightly modified version of this task that uses [breathe](https://breathe.readthedocs.io/en/latest/) to convert doxygen-generated XML files for c-code into a format that sphinx can parse.
 This way, c-extension projects can include both Python and C/C++ API documentation as part of the same file.
 This task relies on the configuration files stored inside /project_root/docs/source folder to define the generated documentation format.
 Built documentation can be viewed by opening